CorentinKervadec/corentinkervadec.github.io/index.md

 layout: default
 ---

-:wave: I am a PhD candidate at [INSA Lyon](https://www.insa-lyon.fr/) financed by [Orange Labs](https://www.orange.com/fr/accueil) in the [Imagine team (LIRIS)](https://liris.cnrs.fr/equipe/imagine) under the direction of [Christian Wolf](https://perso.liris.cnrs.fr/christian.wolf/).
+👋 I am a PhD candidate at [INSA Lyon](https://www.insa-lyon.fr/) financed by [Orange Labs](https://www.orange.com/fr/accueil) in the [Imagine team (LIRIS)](https://liris.cnrs.fr/equipe/imagine) under the direction of [Christian Wolf](https://perso.liris.cnrs.fr/christian.wolf/).

 My thesis is also co-supervised by [Grigory Antipov](https://scholar.google.fr/citations?user=CoOz8K0AAAAJ&hl) and [Moez Baccouche](https://scholar.google.fr/citations?user=olfpe-kAAAAJ&hl) from Orange Labs.

-:brain: My work focuses on Deep Learning applied to Vision and Language, with a special interest on Visual Reasoning and Visual Question Answering (VQA).
+🧠 My work focuses on Deep Learning applied to Vision and Language, with a special interest on Visual Reasoning and Visual Question Answering (VQA).

-**:loudspeaker: I am looking for postdoc in ML.
+📢 **I am looking for postdoc in ML.
 I would enjoy working on shortcut learning and/or reasoning models.
-Please, feel free to contact me (CV). **
+Please, feel free to contact me (CV).**

 # News